 Build livelihood capacities of the community.

 Identified and created a beneficiary database of 270 poor families in need of decent housing.
-The beneficiaries comprise of the elderly, orphans, widows and people living with disability.
+The beneficiaries comprise the elderly, orphans, widows, and people living with disabilities.

 Through Habitat for Humanity Kenya’s advocacy efforts, in 2017 the Laikipia County Assembly tabled a motion and approved the allocation of 50 acres of land to the people living in the settlement.
 The area was then officially surveyed and sub-divided by the Lands Registry.
-This was a first step towards rebuilding the livelihood of this community.
-Over 400 families have so far been issued with tittle deeds.
+This was the first step towards rebuilding the livelihood of this community.
+So far, over 400 families have been issued title deeds.

-There are approximately 240 households in Kandutura settlement that still live in poor housing conditions and require intervention.
-The need and demand for decent and adequate housing is huge and it calls for Habitat Kenya, the government and other like-minded stakeholders to develop holistic strategies to support community members to own new homes and also to improve their health and livelihood status.
+The need and demand for decent and adequate housing is quite huge and cannot be addressed by a single organization.
+It calls for Habitat Kenya, the government, and other like-minded stakeholders to develop holistic strategies to support community members to own new homes and improve their health and livelihood status.

-Habitat for Humanity Kenya plans to take a ‘settlement based approach’ to stimulate a community-enabled self-help housing processes that will address housing needs as well as other related services such as WASH, and energy.
-We recognize that disadvantaged groups face several challenges e.g. drought related, inadequate housing and poor access to basic services.
-To address this, Habitat for Humanity Kenya shall convene consultative meetings with partners in the specific regions, collect information, carry out situational and individual analysis of the community, design a holistic intervention project and raise funds to address all (or most) of the needs in the various settlements including housing, WASH, energy, livelihood empowerment.
+Habitat for Humanity Kenya plans to take a ‘settlement-based approach’ to stimulate community-enabled self-help housing processes that will address housing needs as well as other related services such as WASH, and energy.
+We recognize that disadvantaged groups face several challenges e.g. drought-related, inadequate housing, and poor access to basic services.
+To address this, Habitat for Humanity Kenya shall convene consultative meetings with partners to collect information, carry out a situational and individual analysis of the community.
+This will then be used to design a holistic intervention project and raise funds to address all (or most) of the needs in the various settlements including, housing, WASH, energy, livelihood empowerment.